 Federalism’s Economic Impact

 Above all the effects of the federal system, the improvement of a local economy is one of its pros.
-This will allow the local governments to manage their own resources.
+Besides, it will allow the local governments to manage their own resources.
 Meaning, they don’t have to wait for the national government’s consent before they can employ projects and spend for the development of their region.

 Who wouldn’t want the freedom to run their own domain?
 President Duterte wants local government units (LGUs) to decide on their own.
-It allows them to create solutions, employ policies, and make important choices.
+It lets them create solutions, employ policies, and make important choices.
 Aside from owning the credit ones they govern their units successfully, they won’t have to depend on the national government at all.

 What Does the Palace Say About Federalism?

-PH’s Business Economy Remain Strong
+Philippines Business Economy Remains Strong

 Sources:business.inquirer.net | forbes.com | philstar.com | moneymax.ph | scribd.com | news.mb.com.ph | kami.com.ph | rappler.com | pna.gov.ph | manilastandard.net |